Cosmological perturbation theory for large scale structure in phase space

 So long as we think of $c^{(3)}_{\textrm{ctr}}(a)$ as a free parameter, our formalism leads to a model for the one-loop power spectrum witch is identical to the EFTofLSS in its simplest form.
 This is not, however, the end of the story.
 The reason for this is the fact that we do happen to have a really good handle on the nonperturbative gravitational dynamics from first principles via N-body simulations (as opposed to the more traditional EFT approach to parametrize unknown physics), so we should be able to extract the counterterm from simulations and, crucially, have a physical interpretation for what it represents.
-The analog of this in a particle physics context is chiral perturbation theory in QCD \cite{Gasser:1983yg}, which has the pion decay constant as a free parameter.
+The analogy to chiral perturbation theory, which has the pion decay constant as a free parameter, makes sense here as well.
 This quantity can be extracted from first principles using QCD lattice simulations \cite{Wilson:1974sk, McNeile:2006qy, Fukugita:1992np, Mastropas:2014fsa} and has a clear physical interpretation.